 type 1 | | | additive nomogram C = L + R must use logs for * and / type 2 | \ | dividing nomogram C = L / R no logs for division type 3 ( | ) multiplying nomogram C = L * R no logs for multiplying type 4 \ /_ adds reciprocals 1/C = 1/L + 1/R

-For those who wish to design nomograms and understand them in more detail, and sundial plates using nomograms, here are some highly detailed notes on doing it for those who have the big book .
+For those who wish to design nomograms and understand them in more detail, and sundial plates using nomograms, here are some highly detailed notes (if you buy the big book) on doing it, they will save you a lot of time.
 The process for the horizontal dial is shown, the vertical dial being the same but co-latitude, which is also shown.
 Further, the DeltaCAD macro: nomogram.bas builds vertical and horizontal dials, but since DeltaCAD (as I have it) only does natural logs as opposed to base 10, these macros use Napierian logs.

 DeltaCAD macro is a complete v and h dial, a sunrise/set, a polar/meridian dial with calendar data nomogram (both the three vertical line as well as the N or Z nomogram), and a vertical decliners SD, SH, and DL with the v-dec hour lines worked using SH and DL.
 The DL macro choice has two variations, the second showing the use of differing line separations (xL, xC, xR) and the modulus (scale) of the right line (mR) which you may change.
 Also has the analemmatic dial nomogram.
 Does nomograms type 1,2, and 3.